Your Rankings Have Dropped – 10 Things to Do Now

 Follow these 10 steps and you’ll likely be alerted to issues you can correct on the spot.

-Keep your eye on the rankings and watch them rebound in no time.
+Keep your eye on the rankings and watch them rebound over time.

 Image Credits

-All Screenshots taken by Brock Murray, July 2017
+All screenshots taken by author, December 2020